Tridendriform structures: Introduction

 \end{customEg}

-\begin{customthm}{\ref{produit}} Let $t,s$ be two trees different from $|$.
-Then:
+\begin{customthm}{\ref{produit}} Let $t$, $s$ be two trees different from $|$.
+Then

-\end{customthm} We also get a similar description for $\prec,\cdot,\succ$ products.
-For more details, see corollary \ref{Cor:3prodescription}.
-Then, we will grant this algebra a coproduct which is compatible in some sense with the three products.
-Using the number of leaves minus one as a graduation, we make it a graded and connected bialgebra.
-With this construction, the coproduct is:

-\begin{customthm}{\ref{coproduit}} The coproduct of $\mathcal{A}$ which makes $(\mathcal{A},*,|,\Delta,\varepsilon)$ a connected graded bialgebra and preserving the tridendriform structure is given by the following formula for all tree $t$:
+\end{customthm} We also get a similar description for $\prec$, $\cdot$, $\succ$ products.
+For more details, see Corollary~\ref{Cor:3prodescription}.
+Then considering the number of leaves minus one as a gradation, we obtain \begin{customthm}{\ref{coproduit}} The unique coproduct $\Delta$ over $\mathcal{A}$ compatible with the tridendriform structure and making $(\mathcal{A},*,|,\Delta,\varepsilon)$ a connected graded bialgebra is given by the following formula for all tree~$t$